 When should I look for English teaching jobs in Hungary?

 School begins in September and ends in June, so looking before both of these dates is a good idea.
-Most of the schools begin advertising early in the spring and finish by late summer.
+Most schools start advertising early in the spring and finish by late summer.

 How should I look for English teaching jobs in Hungary?

-Organizations like the Central European Teaching Program (CETP) place teachers in schools outside of Budapest, in the smaller cities of Hungary.
-You can also contact schools directly and visit local jobs boards.
-Other than these online options, one of the best ways to look for work in Hungary is to get your TEFL certification in Budapest and look for work via word of mouth.
+Organizations like the Central European Teaching Program, also known as CETP Hungary, place teachers in schools outside of Budapest, in the smaller cities of Hungary.
+You can also contact schools directly and visit local job boards.
+Besides these online options, one of the best ways to look for work in Hungary is to get your TEFL certification in Budapest and look for work via word of mouth.

 Can I save money while teaching English in Hungary?